Schengen Visa For UAE Passport Holders And Citizens

-- Arrange for your travel insurance for visa for any eventualities during your travel and time away.
-This may cover loss of luggage, injuries, loss of life among many other things depending on your circumstances.
+- Arrange for your travel insurance for a visa for any eventualities during your travel and time away.
+This may cover loss of luggage, injuries, and loss of life among many other things depending on your circumstances.

 - Proof of accommodation for visa covering till the last day of your stay in your destination country.
 This is important to ensure that your stay is as comfortable as possible.

 - Purchase some foreign exchange.
 This is important to ensure that you do not have problems making purchases in your country of destination.

 In addition to the above documents, UAE residents must provide the following;